Fenway Park: Dell EMC Club

 In 1983, private suites were added to the roof behind home plate.
 In 1988, 610 stadium club seats enclosed in glass and named the "600 Club", were added above the home plate grandstand replacing the existing press box.
 The press box was then added to the top of the 600 Club.
 The 1988 addition has been thought to have changed the air currents in the park to the detriment of hitters.
 In 2002, the organization renamed the club seats the ".406 Club" (in honor of Ted Williams' batting average in 1941).

 Between the 2005 and 2006 seasons the existing .406 club was rebuilt as part of the continuing ballpark expansion efforts.
 The second deck now features two open-air levels: the bottom level is the new "Dell EMC Club" featuring 406 seats and concierge services and the upper level, the State Street Pavilion, has 374 seats and a dedicated standing room area.
 The added seats are wider than the previous seats.

+Statues

+Outside Gate 5 is The Teammates statue by Antonio Tobias Mendez, which depicts Red Sox players Bobby Doerr, Dom DiMaggio, Ted Williams, and Johnny Pesky.
+It was unveiled in 2010.

+There is also a solo statue of Williams, unveiled in 2004, depicting him placing his cap on the head of a young boy.

+Organists

+From 1953–1989, John Kiley played a Hammond X-66 organ for Sox home games.
+Other organists have been Jim Kilroy (1988–1994), Ray Totaro (1994–2002), and Richard Giglio (1994–2002).
+Totaro and Giglio played a Yamaha Electone.

+Since 2003, Josh Kantor has played the organ for Sox home games at Fenway Park.
+Kantor plays a double-decker electric Yamaha organ from the stadium's luxury clubhouse, the State Street Pavilion Club, on the third-base side.
+As of March 2024, he has not missed a single game.
+He frequently takes requests via social media.